 in parts per million (PPM), had been set at 30 PPM for chlorine.
 During 1995, however,

 the chlorine IDLH level was changed to 10 PPM.

-In 1993, Powell Fabrication & Manufacturing, Inc. in conjunction with Mr. Ralph
+In 1993, Powell Fabrication & Manufacturing, LLC in conjunction with Mr. Ralph

 Strigle, a world-recognized expert in packed tower scrubber systems, designed the

 Sentry 2000 to neutralize chlorine and sulfur dioxide.
 Based on mass transfer efficiency